baleksa/.dotfiles/notes.md

 ## IWD

 Use IWD for wireless network.
 It needs dbus service started or to be started with dbus-launch.
-IWD clashes with udevd, to surpress udev's message about error with changing net interface prevent IWD from manipulating the network interfaces in this way by adding:
+IWD clashes with udevd, to suppress udev's message about error with changing net interface prevent IWD from manipulating the network interfaces in this way by adding: